 Debt Collection Harassment

-You don’t have to put up with constant calls or disrepect from debt collectors.
-The law is on your side and so are we.
+You don’t have to put up with constant calls or disrespect from debt collectors.
+The law is on your side and so am I.

 What is Considered Debt Collection Harassment?